iugwuanyi/JS_metagenome-astrobio/Scripts/README.md

 [MEGAHIT](https://github.com/voutcn/megahit) using the assemble_metagenomes.sh script.
 Samples from individual springs (active and relic springs) were co-assembled to maximize the recovery of genomes.
 Contigs were then clustered into metagenomic bins with [metaWRAP](https://github.com/bxlab/metaWRAP) using the bin_contigs.sh script.
 The resulting bins were consolidated and bins with over 50% completeness and less than 10% contamination were selected with metaWRAP refinement module using the consolidate_bins.sh script.
+The distribution and abundance of bins across all samples were estimated with metaWRAP quant_bin module using the bin_abundance.sh script.